 Disclosure will take place on a ‘need-to-know’ basis.
-We will only provide information to individuals or organisations who need it to provide care to you or to ensure the proper administration of government (whose personnel are covered by strict confidentiality rules).
+We will only provide information to individuals or organizations who need it to provide care to you or to ensure the proper administration of government (whose personnel are covered by strict confidentiality rules).
 We will only disclose information that the recipient needs to have.

-In limited circumstances or if required by law or a court order, personal data may be disclosed to a third party not connected with your health care.
+In limited circumstances or if required by law or court order, personal data may be disclosed to a third party not connected with your health care.

 In all other situations, disclosure that is not covered by this Code of Practice will only occur when we have your specific consent.

 Access You can access to the data that we hold about you and to receive a copy by submitting a written request.
-We charge a fee for copies of your data: up to £10 (for records held on computer) or £50 (for those held manually, including non-digital radiographs).
+We charge a fee for copies of your data: up to £10 (for records held on the computer) or £50 (for those held manually, including non-digital radiographs).
 We will provide the requested information (and an explanation if you require it) within 40 days of receiving your request and fee (where payable).